Bukovica massacre: Casualties

 An incomplete list of 576 victims of the Chetnik attack on Bukovica municipality was published in Prilog u krvi Pljevlja 1941–45.godine (1969) by the SUBNOR (Union of Veterans of the People's Liberation War).
 443 of the listed victims were children under the age of 18.
 Many of the men escaped, believing that civilian villages would not be in danger.
 Many civilians were tortured before being killed; a number of women and girls were raped.
 According to an incomplete list, Chetniks burned 1,171 houses and 468 other buildings.
 On 1 March 1943 Latif Močević sent a report to the 1st Alpine Division Taurinense, informing them about this massacre.
 He stated that the number of victims in Bukovica was about 500 civilians, including 81 child in only one village - Močevići.
 In his testimony he said that Chetniks made a toilet from the corpses, which they named Muslim Mosque.
-Chetniks also threw Muslims regardless of age or gender into Ćehotina river, raped girls and than killed them with stakes through their 'private parts' and they tore skin of certain Hadžija Tahirović from below the knees than up the backs and the skin was return down the chest.
+Chetniks also threw Muslims regardless of age or gender into Ćehotina river, raped girls and then killed them with stakes through their 'private parts' and they tore skin off someone named Hadžija Tahirović from below the knees than up the backs and then the skin was pulled back down the chest.
 Last brutal act Chetniks called Muslim women with a burqa.

 The Chetniks killed Pavle Đurković, a notable person from Bukovica, because he was opposed to the massacre of Muslims.

 On 16 February 1943 Ustaše reported to their ministry of external affairs that Latif Močević, a detachment commander of Muslim militia from Bukovica, and some other militia members were captured by Italians in Čajniče.
 According to this report, Alija Hadžimusić, a commander of Foča detachment of Muslim militia, was killed in the battle near Čajniče.
 Ustaše reported that the Muslim militia was surrounded near Čajniče, with insufficient ammunition, being "on the edge of annihilation."